FlorentBroise/BRS-Printers-Mod/Z_Upgrade.md

 Upgrade to replace the original Z with a ballscrew system.
 More precise, very reliable over time, offers a very high repeatability in the Z movement compared to a trapezoidal screw.
 Maintenance-free*.
 Made to last in a production line.
 No wobble over Z. Proofed design over 2021.
 More than 350+ users since 2021.
+A Reinforced version of the 1605 is available too for heavy duty projects.
+This system has virtually no Z limitations in size, you can dream of the best you can pick ;)

 A lot of things has been reworked on this iteration compare to the previous Z-Upgrade 2.0: